mouseless/baked/docs/architecture/application.md

 > Layers and features come with extension methods exposed directly in `Do`
 > namespace so that you can see options without adding an extra `using`.

+> :warning:
+>
+> Adding the same layer or feature multiple times will give an error.

 ### Layers

 Layers are added without any options to configure;